swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 In the previous plot, one can see that the $l_{2}, l_{01}$ loss functions do not align, particularly where the values are exceedingly positive.
-Using the Least Squares Method does not make much sense in a discrete setting.
+Using the Least Squares Method does not make much sense in a setting with discrete classes.

 ## Normalizing our Data